 Instructions

-- Bake cookies at 350F 9 minutes or until edges just start to turn golden (middles will still seem very soft---this ok) Cool cookies on baking sheet 5 minutes, then transfer to a wire cooling rack to cool completely.
-Enjoy IMMEDIATELY!
+- Bake cookies at 350F 10-12 minutes until edges are golden brown.
+Allow cookies to cool 10 minutes on sheet pan then transfer to a cooling rack to cool completely.
+Enjoy!

 Notes